Summary

 Outcomes and Additional Information

 The challenge included UAVs flying pre-programmed paths, each covering a quadrant of the map, and utilizing integrated surveys to record data.
+Operators also needed to be able to take over flight operations of the UAVs at any time, then the UAVs had to be able to return to their pre-programmed paths.

 The final product featured fully functional levels with four independent UAVs in a unique custom map and the ability to recognize friend from foe.

-Simulator design allows it to have high cognitive fidelity while also allowing for flexibility.
+The simulator design allows it to have high cognitive fidelity while also allowing for flexibility.

-Publications related to this effort:
+Publications related to this effort

 Carmody, K., Ficke, C., Nyguyen, D., Addis, A., Rebensky, S., & Carroll, M. (2022).
 A qualitative analysis of trust dynamics in human-agent teams (HATS).
 Human Factors and Ergonomics Society (HFES) conference proceedings.